 Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 Starting a garden from scratch is not an easy task, especially if you don’t have gardener relatives.
 So it is helpful to have an in-depth guide to help you through the introductory process.
-That is what we’re going to do today.
-I’m going to share all the things you need to consider and have a brief understanding of so you can go to your backyard tomorrow (or even today) and start digging.
+That is exactly what we’re going to do today.
+We’re going to share all the things you need to consider and have a brief understanding of so you can go to your backyard tomorrow (or even today) and start digging.

-In this page, you’ll also find links to our other articles if you want to learn more about specific topics.
+In this article, you’ll also find links to our other articles if you want to learn more about specific topics.

-Third, you’ll want to consider what will give you the most harvest for the time and effort put into growing it.
+Third, now you can consider which plants will give you the most harvest for the time and effort put into growing it.

-Finally, you’ll want to consider which plants will work best for your schedule.
-Some plants require more care and produce a harvest too quickly, if you can’t spare much time to garden, you might better off choosing slow, easy-to-grow plants.
+Finally, you’ll want to consider which plants work best for your schedule.
+Some plants do require more care and produce a harvest too quickly, if you can’t spare much time to garden, you might better off choosing slow, easy-to-grow plants.

 - 9 Steps to Deciding What to Plant in Your Vegetable Garden